Tom Hiddleston: Varied roles and expansion (2015–present)

 In early 2017, Hiddleston expressed his will to take a long break from work, and his desire to work again in theatre.
 Later the same year, he starred in Legendary Pictures' King Kong film, Kong: Skull Island.
 Released on 10 March, and directed by Jordan Vogt-Roberts, the film was a commercial success, earning over $566 million worldwide and received generally positive reviews.

 In September 2017, he played the title character in a limited run of William Shakespeare's Hamlet directed by Kenneth Branagh.
 The production ran for three weeks at a 160-seat theater, with the tickets given out by lottery system to raise money for RADA.
 Michael Billington of The Guardian called his performance "a compelling Hamlet with a genuine nobility of soul."
 Ann Treneman of The Times praised his performance writing that he made the role "completely his own, emotional, magnetic, canny, often frolicsome" and that is "a shame is that so few will see his HiddleHamlet."
+Following his successful run as Hamlet, Hiddleston was given 'The Red Book' a red-bound copy of Hamlet which originally belonged to stage actor Johnston Forbes-Robertson and passed down from one actor to another who they deemed the greatest Hamlet of their generation.

 He reprised the role of Loki in Thor: Ragnarok, released on 3 November 2017, and also appeared in Avengers: Infinity War (2018) and Avengers: Endgame (2019).
 All three films were well-received with Endgame grossing over $2 billion worldwide to rank as the highest-grossing film of all time.
 He voiced the villain in Nick Park's animated film Early Man which was released in early 2018.
 Later that year he appeared in the short film Leading Lady Parts in support of the Time's Up initiative alongside Emilia Clarke, Felicity Jones and Florence Pugh.
 In 2019, he starred as Robert from 5 March to 8 June in a revival of Harold Pinter's Betrayal at the Harold Pinter Theatre, directed by Jamie Lloyd.
 The play premiered to positive reviews and succeeded to have a sold-out West End run, with Henry Hitchings of the Evening Standard finding him to be "irresistibly magnetic" with an impressive "poise and sensitivity" in his part.
 In August 2019, he made his Broadway debut reprising the role of Robert in Betrayal, as the production transferred to Broadway for a 17-week limited engagement at the Bernard B. Jacobs Theatre.
 Reviewing the Broadway staging in Variety, Marilyn Stasio called Hiddleston's performance "a striking physical, as well as an emotionally complicated one."
 He received a Tony Award for Best Actor in a Play nomination for it.